edwinb/Protocols/README.md

 This means that a protocol implementation can also invoke other effects, manage state, etc, provided that the protocol operations themselves are carried out in the correct order, and to completion.

+The Agent type lets us specify which party of the protocol is being implemented, and list the handles which allow it to communicate with the other parties (e.g. `A := achan`, etc).

 Since `Protocol` is an embedded DSL, it follows that we can write more complex protocols where later interactions depend on the results of earlier